 - Marshmallows: I suggest using large marshmallows, rather than minis, as it will be easier to stuff the cookies.

-See recipe below for detailed instructions.
+See full recipe below for detailed directions.

-Cream the softened butter, granulated sugar and brown sugar until light and fluffy, about 2 minutes.
+Cream the softened butter, granulated sugar, and brown sugar until light and fluffy, about 2 minutes.

 Add the molasses and egg and mix until combined.